University of Agricultural and Horticultural Sciences, Shimoga

-The Keladi Shivappa Nayaka University of Agricultural and Horticultural Sciences, Shimoga (KSNUAHS) is a university in the Indian state of Karnataka.
+The Keladi Shivappa Nayaka University of Agricultural and Horticultural Sciences, Shivamogga (KSNUAHS) is a university in the Indian state of Karnataka.
 It is the state's first integrated university to have both agricultural and horticultural sciences under its purview.

 History

-UAHS was established under Karnataka Act no. 38 of 2012, vide notification no. Sam.
+KSNUAHS was established under Karnataka Act no. 38 of 2012, vide notification no. Sam.
 Vya.
 Sha. ilakhe, 19 Shasana 2012, dated 21-09-2012 published in the Special Gazette of Karnataka, part IV – A, No. 656, on 21-09-2012.
 The university was created by separating seven districts from the jurisdictional area of University of Agricultural Sciences, Bangalore and including all the institutes that came under the University of Horticultural Sciences, Bagalkot.
-The jurisdictional area of UAHS, Shimoga covers the districts of Shimoga district, Chikkamagaluru district, Udupi district, Dakshina Kannada district, Kodagu district, Davanagere district and Chitradurga district.
+The jurisdictional area of KSNUAHS, Shimoga covers the districts of Shimoga district, Chikkamagaluru district, Udupi district, Dakshina Kannada district, Kodagu district, Davanagere district and Chitradurga district.

-UAHS came into independent existence on 1 April 2013 with P.M.
+KSNUAHS came into independent existence on 1 April 2013 with P.M.
 Salimath serving as Special Officer.
-Later in 2014 C. Vasudevappa, formerly the dean of post graduation studies at University of Agricultural Sciences, Bangalore, was appointed as first Vice-Chancellor.
+Later in 2014, C. Vasudevappa, formerly the dean of post graduation studies at University of Agricultural Sciences, Bangalore, was appointed as first Vice-Chancellor.
 P. Narayanaswamy replaced Vasudevappa in July 2017 and Manjunatha K. Naik replaced him in April 2018.

 Campus

-The headquarters of UAHS, Shimoga, is connected to the state capital, Bangalore by road (NH 206) and NH 13 also passes through the city.
-It is also connected to Bangalore by a five-hour train ride, Nearest Railway Station to reach Iruvakki main campus is "Anandapuram (ANF)" in Bangalore-Talguppa & Mysore-Talguppa Train Routes.
-The nearest airport is Shivamogga Airport (RQY) is 60 km from University Main Campus Iruvakki.
-Bangalore (Bengaluru International Airport or BLR), which is 270 km away and Mangaluru International Airport 189 km.
-Hubli domestic airport 201 km distance.
-There are regular Janshatabdi & Intercity SF Express trains available from Bangalore, Mysore, Hassan, Tumkur, Chennai, Tirupathi.
-Those coming from Mumbai, Chennai, New Delhi, Secunderabad, Vizag, Jaipur, Ahmedabad, Coimbatore can reach up to Birur Jn (RRB) from birur shimoga is just 60 km away.
+The headquarters of KSNUAHS, Shivamogga, is connected to the state capital, Bengaluru by road (NH 206) and NH 13 also passes through the city.
+It is also connected to Bengaluru by a five-hour train ride, Nearest Railway Station to reach Iruvakki main campus is "Anandapuram (ANF)" in Bengaluru-Talguppa & Mysuru-Talguppa train routes.
+The nearest airport is Shivamogga Airport (RQY), which is 60 km from University Main Campus Iruvakki.
+Kempegowda International Airport or BLR, which is 270 km away and Mangaluru International Airport 189 km.
+Hubballi Domestic Airport 201 km distance.
+There are regular Janshatabdi & Intercity SF Express trains available from Bengaluru, Mysuru, Hassan, Tumakuru, Chennai, Tirupathi.
+Those coming from Mumbai, Chennai, New Delhi, Secunderabad, Vizag, Jaipur, Ahmedabad, Coimbatore can reach up to Birur Jn.
+(RRB) from Birur Shivamogga is just 60 km away.
 Regular city buses available every 15 minute once in this route from Gopala, SN Market, HPC, Jayanagar, Usha nursing home city bus stops.